julievano/dos_and_donts_beta/docs/_posts/dos_donts/2015-02-17-do_simplify_wisely.md

 layout: do_dont_conceptual
 title:  Data Interpretation Guideline
 symbol: do
-dodont:  "Do use simplifications wisely"
+dodont:  "DO use simplifications wisely"
 ref: "DO simplify wisely"
 date: 2015-02-01 16:54:46
 categories: